Oregon Commercial Trucking Insurance Requirements

 But don’t rush into applying for your new DOT number just yet!

-Before jumping in, check if the insurance works for your budget.
+Before diving in, check if insurance fits your budget.

-Hit us up first to gauge your trucking insurance costs.
+Reach out to us first to estimate your upfront and overall trucking insurance costs.

-It’s wise to understand your potential expenses before diving into a new gig, especially in trucking.
+It’s smart to understand potential expenses before starting a new trucking business.

-Why is Commercial Trucking Insurance so Expensive for New Start Up Motor Carriers in Oregon?
+Why is Commercial Truck Insurance so Expensive in Oregon?

 FMCSA and ODOT require the same minimum insurance limits for vehicles hauling freight for hire across state lines: